 Australian Seashells P/L is owned and operated by Hugh Morrison and Simone

-We are an online business (no shop / storefront) located in Perth, Western Australia.
+We are an online business (no shop / storefront) located in Perth, Australia, WA.

 Hugh Morrison has been collecting shells since childhood.
 His love of shells originally led to his involvement in the scuba diving industry in the early 70's, followed by a long career as Australian professional scuba instructor trainer, author and manager of Perth Diving Academy P/L.